Foods To Prevent Diabetes

 Watch the amount of salt in soy: some processed varieties may contain sodium additions that increase blood pressure.

 Spinach helps to keep your heart healthy because it contains lutein, folate, potassium, and fiber.
 In general, increasing the consumption of vegetables is good for your heart.

-In a recent study were examined more than 15,000 people for one year who did not have cardiovascular disease.
+A recent study was examined more than 15,000 people for one year who did not have cardiovascular disease.